-0 Start event- Untyped start event that triggers a new process instance Ø Intermediate Error Event- Catches a named error, which was thrown be an inner scope (e.g. subprocess).
-This event needs to be attached to the boun- dary of an activity 0 Intermediate Timer Event- Process execution is delayed until a certain point in time is reached or a particular duration is over Ó Intermediate Multiple Event- Process execution is delayed until one out of a set of possible events is triggered Intermediate Cancel Event- Reacts only on a transaction, which was cance- led inside an inner scope (e.g. subprocess).
+0 Start event- Untyped start event that triggers a new process instance (A) Intermediate Error Event- Catches a named error, which was thrown be an inner scope (e.g. subprocess).
+This event needs to be attached to the boundary of an activity © Intermediate Timer Event- Process execution is delayed until a certain point in time is reached or a particular duration is over Intermediate Multiple Event- Process execution is delayed until one out of a set of possible events is triggered Intermediate Cancel Event- Reacts only on a transaction, which was canceled inside an inner scope (e.g. subprocess).
 Task- A task is a unit of work - the job to be performed.
-It is an atomic activity within a process flow Receive Task-wait for a message to arrive from an external Participant Send Task-send a message to an external Participant Collapsed Subprocess- An event-subprocess is placed within another subp- rocess Collapsed Parallel Subprocess- An event-subprocess is placed within anot- her subprocess working parallel \diamond Exclusive Gateway- creates alternative paths in a process flow, only one of the paths can be taken \Leftrightarrow Parallel Gateway-combines parallel flows \rightarrow Sequence flow - connects flow objects in proper sequential order Message flow - represents messages from one process participant to another Association - shows relationships between artifacts and flow objects Data Object- provides information about what Activities require to be per- formed and/or what they produce 1 Text Annotation- provides additional text information
+It is an atomic activity within a process flow Receive Task-wait for a message to arrive from an external Participant [Send Task-send a message to an external Participant Collapsed Subprocess- An event-subprocess is placed within another subprocess m+ Collapsed Parallel Subprocess- An event-subprocess is placed within another subprocess working parallel \Diamond Exclusive Gateway- creates alternative paths in a process flow, only one of the paths can be taken ~ ' Parallel Gateway-combines parallel flows ⊕ Parallel Gateway-combines parallel flows Sequence flow - connects flow objects in proper sequential order ♦> ♦ Sequence flow - connects flow objects in proper sequential order Message flow - represents messages from one process participant to anot- ♦→D Sequence flow - connects flow objects in proper sequential order Message flow - represents messages from one process participant to another ♦→D Sequence flow - connects flow objects in proper sequential order Message flow - represents messages from one process participant to another Association - shows relationships between artifacts and flow objects Data Object- provides information about what Activities require to be per-